Skip to main content

 (slice, cell) load_dict(slice s) asm( -> 1 0) "LDDICT";

 Loads a dictionary D from slice s.
-May be applied to dictionaries or to values of arbitrary Maybe ^Y types (returns null if nothing constructor is used).
+It can be used for dictionaries or to values of arbitrary Maybe ^Y types (returns null if the nothing constructor is used).

 preload_dict